-Hathras gang-rape case: Rahul, Priyanka set off on foot to meet victim's family
+Hathras gang-rape case: Rahul Gandhi detained on way to Hathras, questions police 'on what grounds'

 Hathras, Oct 01: Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra on Thursday left the national capital for Hathras to meet the family members of a Dailt gang-rape victim, who died on Tuesday sparking nationwide outrage.

+Rahul Gandhi, who was on his way to Hathras, accused the police of pushing him and starting lathicharge on workers.
+"I want to ask, can only Modi Ji walk in this country?
+Can't a normal person walk?", the Congress leader questioned.

+Speaking to reporters, Noida ADCP Ranvijay Singh said, "We have stopped them here.
+The Epidemic Act is being violated.
+We will not allow them to proceed forward."

-Sources said both the leaders left 10, Janpath, Delhi, the residence of the Congress president, and entered UP via the DND flyover, where a large number of Congress workers had gathered.
+Earlier, both the leaders left 10, Janpath, Delhi, the residence of the Congress president, and entered UP via the DND flyover, where a large number of Congress workers had gathered.
 Traffic was disrupted in the area.
 Congress leader Randeep Surjewala is accompanying the two senior leaders.

 Hathras gang-rape case: Akhilesh Yadav slams Centre, says BJP is showing its true colours